fdtan/MO-IT101-Group25/MotorPH/UPDATED_README.txt

+>overwrited MotorPH.java with the update based on mentor's feedback

+program details:

 >employees.csv and attendance.csv are read using BufferedReader and FileReader

 >Attendance records are loaded once into a HashMap organized by employee number, eliminating redundant file reads